|The MGA With An Attitude

 I would like to start by thanking Doug Sjostrom for these amazing pictures.

-This page may be of interest to the concourse enthusiasts.
+This page may be of interest to the concours enthusiasts.
 The original MGA radiator was "cell core" type, which is substantially different than a modern tube type radiator and seldom seen any more.
 Manufacturing of the cell core radiator is now a specialty business making replacement parts for vintage vehicles, but having no application in modern production cars.

 Picture above shows a horizontal cut through the core exposing the broad surfaces of the cooling fins and a section through the water cells.
 On the right side you can see a single corrugated plate which is one half of a water cell as is used to terminate the sides of the core.